rafaco/InAppDevTools/README.md

 ## Installation <a name="setup"/>

 ### Limitations <a name="req"/>
-Current version have some limitations that would be removed soon.
-Your Android project must have:
-- Application minSdkVersion >= 16
-- Support libraries migrated to androidX

-Check them at the build.gradle file of your root module.
+Current version need a minSdkVersion greater or equal 16 (Jelly Bean).
+Check it at the build.gradle file of your root module.

+If your project use AndroidX you should have Jetifier enabled at your gradle.properties.

 ### Basic set-up <a name="basic"/>
 You only need to modify 2 gradle files and rebuild your app.